-Nine rescues that give hope to the boys trapped in Thailand cave
+Nine rescues that give hope to the boys found in Thailand cave

-Nine rescues that give hope to the boys trapped in Thailand cave – and prove miracles do happen
+Nine rescues that give hope to the boys found in Thailand cave – and prove miracles do happen

-From the Chilean mining incident to the Miracle on the Hudson to the Apollo 13 sensation, we round up the stunning rescue missions that shook the world, and give Thailand’s people hope for a similar success in their time of need
+From the Chilean mining incident to the Miracle on the Hudson to the Apollo 13 sensation, we look at stunning rescue missions that give Thailand’s people hope 12 boys and their soccer coach trapped by floodwaters will make it out

-At a time when it seems that only negative stories dominate the news, it was heart-rending to learn this week that 12 boys and their soccer coach who had been trapped in a flooded cave in Thailand for 10 days had miraculously been found alive.
+At a time when it seems that only negative stories dominate the news, it was heart-rending to learn this week that 12 boys and their soccer coach who had been trapped in a flooded cave in Thailand for nine days had miraculously been found alive.

-On Monday after a painstaking search by specialist divers, the emaciated group were discovered on a mud embankment, and the incredible moment when divers made contact with them was captured on a video released by the Thai Navy SEALs.
+On Monday, after a painstaking search by specialist divers, the emaciated group were discovered on a mud embankment, and the incredible moment when divers made contact with them was captured on a video released by Thai Navy SEALs.

 There had been no contact with the boys, aged between 11 and 16, since they went missing with their 25-year-old coach on June 23, and the massive international rescue effort had for days been hampered by heavy rains that flooded the Tham Luang cave in northern Thailand.